Wedding of Prince William and Catherine Middleton: Wedding service

 God our Father, we thank you for our families; for the love that we share and for the joy of our marriage.

-In the busyness of each day keep our eyes fixed on what is real and important in life and help us to be generous with our time and love and energy.
+In the busyness of each day, keep our eyes fixed on what is real and important in life and help us to be generous with our time and love and energy.

 Strengthened by our union help us to serve and comfort those who suffer.

 We ask this in the Spirit of Jesus Christ.
 Amen.

 The service continued with prayers and exhortations by the dean and archbishop.
 A newly composed choral anthem was sung by the choir.
 After the signing of the registers, William and Catherine walked down the aisle, pausing briefly to bow and curtsey to the Queen.
 They were followed in procession by other members of the bridal party, and their families, being joined at the door by the two youngest bridesmaids.

 On leaving Westminster Abbey, to the pealing of bells, they passed through a guard of honour of individually selected men and women from the various services, and were greeted by cheers from the crowds.
 The bridal couple entered the 1902 State Landau drawn by four white horses with postilions and attendant footmen, and guarded by a mounted escort of the Life Guard.
 A similar open carriage carried the rest of the bridal party, escorted by the Blues and Royals.
 The Queen and other members of the Royal Family followed in coaches drawn by the Queen's Cleveland Bay horses, and in state cars.

-The wedding bouquet was returned to Westminster Abbey and placed on the Tomb of The Unknown Warrior by a royal official, after the photographs had been taken.
-This followed the tradition started by Prince William's great-grandmother, Lady Elizabeth Bowes-Lyon, after her marriage to the Duke of York in 1923.
+The wedding bouquet was returned to Westminster Abbey and placed on the tomb of the Unknown Warrior by a royal official after the photographs had been taken.
+This followed the tradition started by Prince William's great-grandmother Lady Elizabeth Bowes-Lyon, after her wedding to Prince Albert, Duke of York (later King George VI), in 1923.
 The formal portraits were taken by Hugo Burnand at Buckingham Palace following the ceremony.

 Music

-Two choirs, one orchestra and a fanfare ensemble played the music for the service.
-These were the Westminster Abbey Choir, the Chapel Royal Choir, the London Chamber Orchestra and a fanfare ensemble from the Central Band of the Royal Air Force.
-The choirs were directed by James O’Donnell, organist and Master of the Choristers at Westminster Abbey.
+Two choirs, one orchestra, and a fanfare ensemble played the music for the service.
+These were the Westminster Abbey Choir, the Chapel Royal Choir, the London Chamber Orchestra, and a fanfare ensemble from the Central Band of the Royal Air Force.
+The choirs were directed by James O'Donnell, Organist and Master of the Choristers at Westminster Abbey.
 The abbey's sub-organist, Robert Quinney, played the organ.
-The organist, choir master and composer at the Chapel Royal is Andrew Gant.
-The London Chamber Orchestra was conducted by Christopher Warren-Green, who is its music director and principal conductor.
+The organist, choir master and composer at the Chapel Royal was Andrew Gant.
+The London Chamber Orchestra was conducted by Christopher Warren-Green, who was its music director and principal conductor.
 The fanfares were performed under the direction of Wing Commander Duncan Stubbs.

-The bride processed down the aisle to the anthem "I was glad", written by Sir Charles Hubert Hastings Parry, from Psalm 122.
-It was composed for the crowning of Prince William's great-great-great grandfather, Edward VII, at Westminster Abbey in 1902.
+Catherine processed down the aisle to the anthem "I was glad", written by Sir Hubert Parry, from Psalm 122.
+It was composed for the crowning of Prince William's great-great-great-grandfather, Edward VII, at Westminster Abbey in 1902.

 Three congregational hymns were sung during the service: